Grade 12

 ICT

-Introduction to Computer Programing
+Introduction to Computer Programming in Python (SY 2022-2023)

-“I think everybody in this country should learn how to program a computer...because it teaches you how to think.” - Steve Jobs, Founder Apple Computer Inc.
+“I think everybody in this country should learn how to program a computer...because it teaches you how to think.” - Steve Jobs, Founder of Apple Computer Inc.

 Computer programming is the art and science of turning computers from expensive doorstops into powerful tools.
 This course covers the basics of computer programming and will serve as a foundation for further learning in this area.
 It is designed for students with no prior programming experience.
-The course will cover abstract concepts such as variables, data types, loops, conditionals, and various data structures, among others which can be applied to almost any programming language.
+The course will cover abstract concepts such as variables, data types, loops, conditionals, and various data structures, among others, which can be applied to almost any programming language.
 Students will learn how to think like a programmer and how to control this powerful technology.

 “Do we direct technology, or do we let ourselves be directed by it, and those who have mastered it?” - Douglas Rushkoff, Author of “Program or Be Programmed”